daewon88/daewon88.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
-I am a Master student in Computer Science at Korea University, advised by [Prof. Jinkyu Kim](https://visionai.korea.ac.kr/).
-I am currently collaborating closely with [Prof. Kimin Lee](https://sites.google.com/view/kiminlee) at KAIST.
-Previously, I was a visiting student at the Lee Lab at University of Wisconsin-Madison, under the supervision of [Prof. Kangwook Lee](https://kangwooklee.com/aboutme/).
+I am a Ph.D. student in Electrical and Computer Engineering at the University of Michigan, advised by Prof. Hun-Seok Kim.
+My recent research focuses on improving the efficiency of generative foundation models.

-My long-term research goal is to develop capable and robust AI agents.
-To achieve this, my current research focuses on advancing generative foundation models, such as large language models (LLMs) and text-to-image diffusion models.
-Specifically, I have focused on exploring the property of generative modeling (e.g., next-token prediction) and developing effective post-training methods (e.g., RL fine-tuning).
+Previously, I received my M.S. in Computer Science from Korea University under Prof. Jinkyu Kim, collaborating with Prof. Kimin Lee at KAIST.
+I also spent time as a visiting student at the University of Wisconsin-Madison with Prof. Kangwook Lee.

 📌 You can find my CV [here](/assets/pdf/cv.pdf)